-Of course, Jesus made many claims during His ministry on earth.
+Jesus made many claims during His ministry on earth.
 He even made claims regarding His claims!
 He said in John 8:24, "If you do not believe that I am the one I claim to be, you will indeed die in your sins."
-I'd say that's pretty good incentive for finding out who He claimed to be, wouldn't you agree?
+Right there is pretty good incentive for finding out who Jesus claimed to be, wouldn't you agree?